mmonajem/pyoxcart/pyccapt/control/DATA_STRUCTURE.md

 # HDF5 Data Structure of PyCCAPT Control Module

-This document provides an overview of the data structure within the HDF5 file.
+This document provides an overview of the data structure within the HDF5 file of the control software of the PyCCAPT.

 ## Groups

 ### Group: `apt`

-- `high_voltage`: Description of high voltage data.
+- `high_voltage`: Applied DC voltage in the current iteration.
-- `pulse`: Description of pulse data.
+- `pulse`: Applied pulse voltage or laser power in the current iteration.
-- `num_event`: Description of the number of events data.
+- `num_event`: Number of detected ions since last control loop iteration.
-- `temperature`: Description of temperature data.
-- `main_chamber_vacuum`: Description of main chamber vacuum data.
+- `temperature`: Temperature level in each control loop iteration.
+- `main_chamber_vacuum`: Vacuum level in each control loop iteration.
-- `time_counter`: Description of time counter data.
+- `time_counter`: Experiment time counter of the PyCCAPT control software.
+- `second`: Time at which the data was recorded in each iteration.
+- `minute`: Time at which the data was recorded in each iteration.
+- `hour`: Time at which the data was recorded in each iteration.

 ### Group: `dld`

-- `high_voltage`: Description of high voltage data.
+- `high_voltage`: Applied DC voltage for dld events.
-- `pulse`: Description of pulse data.
+- `pulse`: Applied pulse voltage or laser power for dld events.
 - `start_counter`: Description of start counter data.
 - `t`: Description of t data.
 - `x`: Description of x data.